TRIPLE CONVERGENT PROOF • FEBRUARY 2026

 QEC Researchers

-Must account for non-Markovian spatial correlations in threshold calculations and code design.
-Independent-error assumptions lead to optimistic estimates that don't reflect real hardware behavior.
+Must account for non-Markovian spatial AND temporal correlations in threshold calculations.
+Independent-error assumptions lead to optimistic estimates.
+Need correlated decoders.

 💻